YatinShekhar/100-Days-Of-Python-Code-2024/Code/Day 5/README.md

 ## 18. Adding Even Numbers

-write a program that calculates the sum of all the even numbers from 1 to X. If X is 100 then the first even number would be 2 and the last one is 100.\
+Write a program that calculates the sum of all the even numbers from 1 to X. If X is 100 then the first even number would be 2 and the last one is 100.
 Important, there should only be 1 print statement in your console output.

 ```python